arduino/docs-content/content/arduino-cloud/10.education/00.arduino-cloud-for-education/content.md

 - **Variables** - they are very similar to the variables we create in a regular sketch where they are used to retrieve and store information.
 - **Associated device** - The device that is used to collect data from the real world.
-- **Network Credentials** - Contains information about Wi-Fi® name and password
+- **Network Credentials** - This can be found on the [**Devices**](https://app.arduino.cc/devices) page.
+Click on the device you want to configure and on that page you can change the network configuration.
 - **Sketch** - access to the editor to edit or preview a sketch saved in the Cloud.
 - **Metadata** - such as tags, time zone and Thing ID.